Can I Train My Own Psychiatric Service Dog? Self-Training & Rights

 Pros:

-• Flexible pace, you control the timeline and training focus
+• Flexible pace you set the timeline

 Cons: